ShiyueZhang66/Semi-Implicit_Functional_Gradient_Flow/README.md

 # Semi-Implicit_Functional_Gradient_Flow
-This is the code repository for our paper "Semi-Implicit Functional Gradient Flow".
+This is the code repository for our paper "Semi-Implicit Functional Gradient Flow for Efficient Sampling".